tvick90/counterbalance-public-api-docs/docs/Responses-and-Errors.md

 -----|----------|---------
 **200** | `Ok` | The request was completed successfully.
 Response body will vary.
 **201** | `Created` | In response to a PUT or POST request, the resource was created successfully.
 The new resource's ID will be returned in the response body.
 **204** | `No Content` | The request was completed successfully and there is no response body to return.
 Such as when an object has been deleted.
+The response body will be _null_.

 ### Errors